Bachelor of Science in Public Policy

 According to the U.S. Bureau of Labor Statistics, nearly 40 percent of all Public Policy graduates are employed in government positions.
 A large number of Public Policy graduates become employed in the private sector for businesses and corporations, 10 percent in education, 3 percent in nonprofit administration, and 5 percent are self-employed.

 Internships are an important part of the Public Policy program at Penn State Harrisburg.
 Their purpose is to provide students with a realistic exposure to the public policy professional environment, while also providing practical, on-the-job experience in their field of study while earning academic credit.
 Penn State Harrisburg’s proximity to the state capital provides many exciting opportunities for student internships in state agencies, the legislature, and political organizations.
 All students are encouraged to begin preparation for an internship upon admission into the Public Policy major.
 Most internships are completed during the senior year.
 Students applying for internships must have completed 60 credits, have a 3.0 grade-point average or higher, have completed core course work, demonstrate computer literacy, and have the permission of the internship coordinator.
-Additional information regarding internships may be obtained by contacting Dr. Steven Peterson at email@example.com.
+Additional information regarding internships may be obtained by contacting Dr. Bryan Dettrey at firstname.lastname@example.org.

 This page is not a part of the official Penn State University Bulletin.